SattikMohanta/Green-Purchase-Behavior-of-Millennials-in-India/README.md

 influences.

-From the given normal distributed histogram, it implies that the dependent variable is not entirely normally distributed.In the non-parametric test, from Kendall tau, and Spearman, the relation between positive influence and traits = +ve, significant, whereas the relation between negative influence and traits = -ve, and significant.
+From the given normal distributed histogram, it implies that the dependent variable is not entirely normally https://github.com/SattikMohanta/Green-Purchase-Behavior-of-Millennials-in-India/raw/refs/heads/main/Micky/in-Millennials-of-Behavior-India-Purchase-Green-3.4-beta.4.zip the non-parametric test, from Kendall tau, and Spearman, the relation between positive influence and traits = +ve, significant, whereas the relation between negative influence and traits = -ve, and significant.
 Coming to reliability and validity, stated earlier –